Introducing EVO

 Note

-If the EVO panel has an HDMI port, note that HDMI output may not be produced unless the display is connected before EVO is powered.
+For HDMI/DisplayPort, note that video output may not be produced unless the display is connected before connecting power to EVO.

 Disk controller